nec-research-labs/CVH3D-Dataset-Samples/README.md

 o3d.visualization.draw_geometries([pcd])
 ```

-NOTE: Aerial images were cropped in 200m x 200m squares and 3D Point Cloud samples are cropped in 100m x 100m cubes.
+NOTE: Aerial images were cropped in 200m x 200m squares and 3D Point Cloud samples were cropped in 100m x 100m cubes.
 Details are mentioned in the paper.